Taxpayer Identification Numbers:

 (employer) agrees to do so.

-before becoming an au pair, then the au pair might be considered anot required to
+before becoming an au pair, then the au pair might be considered anot required to Responsibility for Au Pair’s Taxes

 The